robinagandhi/swa/pages/project.md

 # Team Semester Project

 This class strives to encourage learning by doing and making a real difference to the practice of building software.
 To turn this spirit into reality, a semester long project will require you to work with a open source software project.
-A group of three students will select a unique open source software project and contribute security related improvements.
+A group of three to four students will select a unique open source software project and contribute security related improvements.

 The project will have the following deliverables: